Hester . Emma . Sonia

 Six deluxe bindings with two different designs to choose from (2 of each available).
 A black cloth covered box with a beautifully designed center diagonal cover opens in 3-panels, revealing a letterpress printed typographical design in red and aqua blue ink.
 The head and tail of the book are uniquely hand painted.
 Inside cover pages are lined with red leather.
 The deluxe edition includes two leaves or folios suitable for display, including reproductions of an original painting or printed calligram, with commentary text letterpress printed.

-Design 2 (Ed.
-3): Aqua blue full leather cover of Sokoto goat with red leather spine binding, black raven images foil-stamped, and hand painted gray leather onlay, title foil-stamped on fine Cowley’s vellum calfskin.
+Design 2: Aqua blue full leather cover of Sokoto goat with red leather spine binding, black raven images foil-stamped, and hand painted gray leather onlay, box title foil-stamped on fine Cowley’s vellum calfskin.
+Head and tail hand painted.
+Unique center-opening box wrapped in black book cloth with inside covers letterpress printed.

 Posted in Artist's Books, Fine Editions